Bathurst Glen strives to meet the highest possible standards of environmental management in the following areas:

 Engaged the local community with volunteer planting and monitoring events.

-Hosted interpretive hikes and a focus group discussion on the Audubon Cooperative Sanctuary Program, with participation from local community members and interest groups.
+Hosted interpretive hikes and a focus group discussion with participation from local community members and interest groups.

-Implemented an educational component of our junior golf camps based around the Audubon Cooperative Sanctuary Program.
+Implemented an educational component of our junior golf camps based around the environmental benefits of turf grass.